loonylabs-dev/react-native-offline-sync/README.md

 4. **Network Detection**: Disable if not needed
 5. **Debug Mode**: Disable in production

-## Examples

-See the [example](./example) directory for a complete working example with WatermelonDB.

 ## Documentation

 - **[Requirements & Conventions](docs/REQUIREMENTS.md)** - Required schema setup, soft deletes, API client